ezzio-salas/bwapp-code/README.md

 It is for security-testing and educational purposes only.

 ## It includes:
-### Custom Includes
+### Custom Muscle-Geek Includes

 */ Fixed SQL Files for PHP Connections
 /* Custom UI/Updates
 /* mysql_query to mysqli for PHP 7

-*/ Injection vulnerabilities like SQL, SSI, XML/XPath, JSON, LDAP, HTML, OS Command and SMTP injection
+*/ Injection vulnerabilities like SQL, SSI, XML/XPath, JSON, LDAP, HTML, OS Command and SMTP injection.

-*/ Cross-Site Scripting (XSS), Cross-Site Tracing (XST) and Cross-Site Request Forgery (CSRF)
+*/ Cross-Site Scripting (XSS), Cross-Site Tracing (XST) and Cross-Site Request Forgery (CSRF).

-*/ Unrestricted file uploads and backdoor files
+*/ Unrestricted file uploads and backdoor files.

-*/ Authentication, authorization and session management issues
+*/ Authentication, authorization and session management issues.

-*/ PHP-CGI and OpenSSL (heartbleed) vulnerabilities
+*/ PHP-CGI and OpenSSL (heartbleed) vulnerabilities.

 */ Arbitrary file access and directory traversals